 Travel to Mount Koya, headquarters of the Shingon Buddhist sect and a popular pilgrimage site.
-Meet one of the temple priests, and with your camera in hand, meander through the evocative Okuno-in cemetery, where some 200,000 tombs of samurai warriors and dignitaries fill a grove of towering cedar trees.
-Venture into Kongobuji, the chief temple of the Mount Koya monastery and see work by artists of the Kano school of painting.
+With your camera in hand, meander through the evocative Okuno-in cemetery, where some 200,000 tombs of samurai warriors and dignitaries fill a grove of towering cedar trees.
+Venture into Kongobuji, the chief temple of the Mount Koya monastery and continue to the tranquil Danjo Garan monastic complex, originally constructed in the 9th century..
 Settle into our simple lodgings at Rengejo-in, the first temple of Shingon Buddhism, and enjoy a traditional Buddhist

 Rengejo-In Monastery (B,L,D)

-Rise early this morning for a sunrise photo shoot on this sacred mountain.
+Rise early this morning for a photo shoot of a local temple at this sacred place.
 After an optional morning prayer service, descend to the shores of the Inland Sea and ferry across to Shikoku, the smallest of Japan’s main islands.
-On our way to the remote Iya Valley, visit Ryozen-ji, the first stop along Shikoku’s 750-mile, 88-temple pilgrimage route.
+On our way to the remote Iya Valley, enjoy an Awa Odori dance performance followed by a photo shoot of the dancers in their colorful costumes.
 Our home for the next two nights is a ryokan, or traditional Japanese inn, where inviting, on-site hot spring baths offer a chance to relax and rejuvenate.